 Workplace Reasonable Accommodations

-Faculty and staff will be returning to the classroom and to their offices on campus in the fall.
-Those requiring an accommodation due to a disability or medical condition to allow them to perform the essential functions of their job should complete the Reasonable Accommodation Request Form.
+Employees who need a workplace accommodation due to a disability or medical condition to allow them to perform the essential functions of their job should complete the Reasonable Accommodation Request Form.
 Accommodations may include but are not limited to additional or enhanced protective measures, temporary modifications of work schedules, or revised office space.
 Generally, accommodations will not include remote work for duties that require campus presence.
 Accommodations are applicable for the employee only.
-Employees seeking modified schedules to care for a family member or other household members who are immune compromised may explore Family Medical Leave.

 If you wish to request an accommodation due to a disability or medical condition, please complete the Reasonable Accommodation Request Form.
 Your request will be reviewed by HR Employee Relations and Prudential Insurance Disability Services who assists the University with reviewing reasonable accommodation requests and providing recommended accommodation options.
 HR will notify you of the outcome of your request.